 \subsubsection{Equivariant puzzles}

 We now explain the role of the multiplicative parameters that enter the fugacities.
-Instead of assigning a vector space to each unlabeled edge, we assign a module over a certain algebra, and the parameter is involved in specifying the module structure.} To involve equivariant pieces, we also define a tensor $\check R$ living in $ SW \tensor SE \tensor NE \tensor NW \iso End(SW\tensor SE)$, constructed as a sum
+Instead of assigning a vector space to each unlabeled edge, we assign a module over a certain algebra, and the parameter is involved in specifying the module structure.} To involve equivariant pieces, we also define a tensor $\check R$ living in $ SW \tensor SE \tensor NE \tensor NW \iso \text{Hom}(SE\tensor SW,SW\tensor SE)$, constructed as a sum

-where the fugacities depend on the location of the rhombus (ultimately, they will depend on the equivariant parameters). \junk{removed the rest: do we really need to explain this parameter story? after all, the very rules of equivariant calculus imply that there are (equivariant) parameters in the fugacity, and how they depend on the two projections of the lozenge}
+where $\rh{X}{Y}{Z}{W}$ can be filled in with either a rhombus or two triangles.
+The fugacities depend on the location of the rhombus (ultimately, they will depend on the equivariant parameters). \junk{removed the rest: do we really need to explain this parameter story? after all, the very rules of equivariant calculus imply that there are (equivariant) parameters in the fugacity, and how they depend on the two projections of the lozenge}

 \junk{The modules $SE,SW$ have associated parameters $u_1,u_2$, and the fugacity of the rhombus is required to be a function of $u_1/u_2$. {\em Note:} we insist that the NW and SE parameters are equal, likewise the NE and SW parameters.